ADHD at Work, Part 2

 Try tailoring your solutions to particular problems.
 One of Novotni's patients was a scientist who had trouble with long sets of instructions.
 In the work he did, it was important that he not miss a single step, or the whole experiment would be ruined, she recalls.
 "So we came up with a double-checklist system: He would check off each item on the list, then have someone else quickly double-check the time.
 The system took just a couple of extra minutes a day, but it saved untold amounts of wasted time and money."

 If you're prone to hyperfocus — to work on something so intently that you lose track of time — it may be helpful to "cue" yourself.
 Try Post-it notes, a watch alarm, a box that pops up on your computer screen — anything that makes you aware of the time and of what you should be doing.

 If your symptoms include hyperactivity, take every opportunity to move around at work.
 Pace while talking on the phone.
 If you need to talk to a colleague, walk over instead of calling.
 Take a break every hour or so for some calisthenics or a stroll through the halls.

-Many workers with ADD find it helpful to draw up a detailed work schedule with the assistance of a co-worker or supervisor, and then to check back with this individual periodically to make sure everything is on track.
+Many workers with ADHD find it helpful to draw up a detailed work schedule with the assistance of a coworker or supervisor, and then to check back with this individual periodically to make sure everything is on track.